Nidarsana02/Decryptors/README.md

 - Bonus question has also been attempted
 - Graceful disconnection management

+## Bonus Question Implementation
+The system includes a connect() function that allows peers to establish dynamic connections with active peers after querying.
+This ensures that newly connected peers are reflected in the active peer list when queried.

 ## Project Structure
 ```
 |-- final.py       # Main P2P chat application